A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Results

 An important theoretical quantity, directly related to the matter power spectrum, is the effective convergence power spectrum $P_{\kappa}(\ell)$, which is defined as the squared modulus of the Fourier transform of $\kappa$, averaged on the modes having a given multipole $\ell$.
 Starting from $P_{\kappa}(\ell)$, it is possible to derive analytic expressions for the power spectra of the other lensing quantities, such as those for the shear ($P_{\gamma}$) and the two flexions ($P_{F}$ and $P_{G}$), namely:

-In Fig.~\ref{fig:PS} we show, for the Gaussian model only, the comparison between the power spectra extracted from our simulations and the corresponding theoretical predictions including the non-linear effect.
-We consider different lensing quantities: effective convergence, shear and reduced shear $g\equiv\gamma/(1-\kappa)$ (upper panel) and two components of the flexion (bottom panel).
+In the top panels of Fig.~\ref{fig:PS} we show, for the Gaussian model only, the comparison between the power spectra extracted from our simulations and the corresponding theoretical predictions including the non-linear effect.
+We consider different lensing quantities: effective convergence, shear and reduced shear $g\equiv\gamma/(1-\kappa)$ (upper left panel) and two components of the flexion (top right panel).
 We notice that the agreement between the numerical results and the theoretical expectations holds, as expected, only in a given range of wavenumbers.
 On large scales (small $\ell$), the departure from theory is due to the low number of modes we can use to average the numerical power spectra.
 On small scales (large $\ell$), the disagreement is produced by the mass resolution (particularly relevant for the flexion power spectrum) and by numerical artifacts produced by the weighting function appearing in the definition of a given power spectrum.
+A better mass resolution will make the lack of power at high frequencies less severe, but it will not solve it entirely because of the limit of resolution due to the Nyquist frequency intrinsic to every discrete Fourier transformation.
+Moreover, when numerically performing the ray-tracing simulations, low-redshift planes are poorly sampled since a few low-redshift pixels contribute to the lensing maps.
+This poor sampling is amplified by the weighting function appearing in Eqs.~\ref{eq:defangle},~\ref{eq:jac} and ~\ref{eq:hessian}.
 We can use Fig.~\ref{fig:PS} as a reference to define the range of $\ell$ on which the numerical results can be trusted: typically $ 10^2 \la \ell\la 10^4$.